MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

     > **Note**: If you are using the "None" fallback model, the conversation context will not be retained.

 1. At the top of the chat pane, use the **Clear chat** (&#128465;) button to restart the conversation.
-1. Try you're follow-up prompt again - this time, the conversational context has been reset; so the response may not be relevant to the previous messages (or indeed, make much sense).
+1. Try your follow-up prompt again - this time, the conversational context has been reset; so the response may not be relevant to the previous messages (or indeed, make much sense).

 ## Experiment with system prompts